grammyjs/website/TRANSLATING.md

 A translation to another language must be 100 % complete before it gets published.
 We do not accept partial translations.
-All menus, links, articles, comments, and everything translatable must be localised before the changes can finally go live on the website.
+All menus, links, articles, comments, and everything translatable must be localized before the changes can finally go live on the website.
 Please open a translation tracking issue so everyone can follow the progress.
 It can look like https://github.com/grammyjs/website/issues/55.